-Oklahoma's unemployment rate was well below the national average of 7.8 percent, and down 1.2 percentage points from a year ago.
+Oklahoma's seasonally adjusted unemployment rate in December dipped 1.2 percentage points from 6.3 percent a year ago.

 However, there is reason for concern that the contentious political climate in Washington, D.C., and economic uncertainty could slow job growth in the year ahead, she said.